-Malaysia's core consumer prices, which exclude most volatile items of fresh food as well as administered prices of goods and services, rose 1.3 percent year-on-year in March 2020, the same as in the previous month, remaining the lowest since May 2019.
+Malaysia's core consumer prices, which exclude most volatile items of fresh food as well as administered prices of goods and services, rose 1.1 percent year-on-year in August 2020, the same pace as in a month earlier.

 Core Inflation Rate in Malaysia averaged 1.76 percent from 2016 until 2019, reaching an all time high of 3.60 percent in February of 2016 and a record low of -0.20 percent in July of 2018.
 This page provides - Malaysia Core Inflation Rate- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Malaysia Core Inflation Rate - values, historical data and charts - was last updated on September of 2020. source: Department of Statistics, Malaysia

 Core Inflation Rate in Malaysia is expected to be 1.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Core Inflation Rate in Malaysia to stand at 3.00 in 12 months time.
 In the long-term, the Malaysia Core Inflation Rate is projected to trend around 2.50 percent in 2021, according to our econometric models.